-Hot leads, in my opinion, are NOT job postings from job boards.
-Hot leads come from referrals from your networking efforts or prospecting target companies.
-That’s why I have always recommended job seekers have at least 40-50 target companies.
+Leads, in this case, are NOT job postings from job boards.
+Leads come from referrals from your networking efforts or prospecting target companies.
+That’s why I recommend job seekers have at least 40-50 target companies.
 These are companies that you are interested in and have been known to hire the role you desire.

 As you pursue these hot leads, you are assessing whether or not they are viable opportunities for you.
 Sometimes they are, sometimes they aren’t.
 The only way you can find this out is to have conversations with people who work in that target company and hopefully a hiring manager.

 When you uncover companies that sound interesting, you’ll need to stay in touch with them systematically.
 Nurture that relationship to stay top of mind and build a sense of trust.
 (Remember, people buy from people they know, like and trust!)

-Based on your assessment of the hot lead and its viability for you, you will create a proposal (resume).
-All of your fact-finding, research and conversations should allow you to write a compelling proposal which addresses the specific needs of the organization with the hot lead.
+Based on your assessment of the opportunities and its viability for you, you will create a proposal (resume).
+All of your fact-finding, research and conversations should allow you to write a compelling proposal that addresses the specific needs of the organization with the hot lead.

 Without information, it is going to be very difficult to write a compelling resume.
 How will you gather data?
 Networking.

-Another reason may not be doing well is that you are using a generic resume.
+Another reason your job hunt may not be doing well is that you are using a generic resume.
 This doesn’t address the unique needs of your future employer.
 A one-size-fits-all resume can’t connect the dots of your past experience so that the company can easily see how you offer the right fit or solution.
 Learn more about today’s modern resumes.

 If your resume and presentation (job interview) meet the needs of the company, then they become your new customer.
 In other words, if they think they can’t live without your services, they will be tempted to extend you an offer, either for an existing job or one they create just for you.